I have no delusions about Charlie Crist’s prospects for success in winning back the job from which, just over a decade ago, he walked away.

 Did you recoil in fear when you heard Gov. DeSantis inviting sports teams and tourists to the state while hundreds of Floridians were each week dying from the virus?
 Then Crist could be your candidate.

 Did you turn down the sound on the news when you saw DeSantis beat his chest in premature celebration of defeating a virus that more than 20,000 Floridians contracted JUST LAST WEEK?
 Then Crist could be your candidate.

-Did you wait your place in line for the opportunity to receive a vaccine only to see wealthy donors to DeSantis’s reelection campaign skip the line?
+Did you wait your place in line for the opportunity to receive a vaccine only to see wealthy donors to DeSantis’ re-election campaign skip the line?
 Then Crist could be your candidate.

-Please don’t get me wrong: as I have written more than fifty times over the last year, DeSantis’s response to the pandemic has been better than most other state’s.
+Please don’t get me wrong: As I have written more than 50 times over the last year, DeSantis’ response to the pandemic has been better than most other states’.
 It’s just not as great as he would like you to believe.

 Just yesterday, during an event that was as much about trolling Crist as it was signing legislation, DeSantis again touted how he kept Florida open during the pandemic.
 He actually did no such thing.
 What he did do is, by and large, shift (or is it abdicate?) responsibility to the biggest cities and counties and left them to protect the citizenry.
 And now, rather than support and congratulate the leaders of cities like Miami, Miami Beach, St. Pete, Tampa, and Orlando, DeSantis signs legislation undercutting their ability to protect their residents the next time a crisis develops.

 However, I don’t know if prosecuting a case against DeSantis’ response to the pandemic is enough for Crist or Fried or Demings or any Democrat to win.
 Florida voters seem OK with how DeSantis handled things.
 And they’ll probably be in a better mood about the direction of the state once the post-pandemic boom is in full effect.